 |Medullary ||<1 ||– ||Sickle trait ||Rare |

 Several hereditary syndromes predispose patients to RCC (4).
 Insight into Von Hippel Lindau (VHL) disease has formed the foundation of our understanding of clear cell RCC, which accounts for 75% of renal cancer and >90% of metastatic RCC.
 The VHL tumor suppressor gene is located on chromosome 3, and in the hereditary form of clear cell RCC, one allele is inherited as an abnormal gene.
 Development of RCC occurs when the second allele is altered by deletion, hypermethylation, or mutational inactivation.
 Biallelic gene alteration leads to loss of function of the tumor suppressor protein and is observed in nearly 100% of the hereditary cases as well as >75% of sporadic cases of clear cell renal carcinoma.
 The VHL protein normally functions to inhibit cellular growth and is involved in regulating the expression of several proangiogenic genes.
-Under normal oxygen conditions, the VHL protein targets the hypoxia-inducible factor (HIF) family of transcription factors for ...
+Under normal oxygen conditions, the VHL protein targets the hypoxia-inducible factor (HIF) family of transcription ...